In other words, some Family Day Care operators were 'swapping' their children between each other to receive child care payments from the Government.

 Child swapping goes against the intention of child care payments.
 So, the Australian Government made changes to the law to end the practice, to make the child care fee assistance system fairer.

-This measure is an important step in the Government's strategy to address non-compliance and improve practice in the sector.
-It complements the legislative changes introduced in 2016 and 2017 to improve integrity, transparency, strengthen child safety and apply conditions consistently across the states and the Commonwealth.
+This is an important step in the Government's strategy to address non-compliance and improve practice in the sector.
+It improves integrity and transparency, strengthens child safety, and applies conditions consistently across the states and the Commonwealth.